blessingLopes/AutoLayout-park/README.md

 #### License
- - “This project is licensed under the terms of the MIT license.
+ - This project is licensed under the terms of the MIT license.